 Improve manual ventilation and CPR with ETCO2 Audible Cue

-ETCO2 audible Cue helps the caregiver manage ETCO2 during manual ventilation and CPR by delivering 5 different, easily recognizable sounds to indicate 5 ranges from high to low ETCO2.
+ETCO2 audible Cue helps the caregiver to manage ETCO2 during manual ventilation and CPR by delivering five different, easily recognizable sounds to indicate five ranges from high to low ETCO2.
 Audible Cue provides the caregiver with instant feedback about ETCO2 level changes without needing to look at the monitor.

 The audible cue sounds by 5 different patterns.
 TRY !
 Listen to the sound: Click